Can’t Turn Off LG TV with Remote: Troubleshooting

-When you press the remote-control button, there is a sensor on the LG TV that detects it.
+When you press the remote-control button, a sensor on the LG TV detects it.
 It’s usually on the bottom panel, either in the middle or a corner.
 Make sure there are no stickers, plastic wrap, or anything else covering it.

-Also, make sure there is nothing in front of the TV that could be interfering with the signals.
-If your TV is on a table or stand, make sure nothing is standing in front of the sensor that could block the remote signal.
+Also, ensure there is nothing in front of the TV that could interfere with the signals.
+If your TV is on a table or stand, ensure nothing is standing in front of the sensor that could block the remote signal.

 In rare cases, certain lights and fluorescent bulbs can interfere with the remote control’s signal.
 Try turning off your overhead lights and use the remote.

-The top reason why your LG TV remote might not be working is the batteries.
+The top reason your LG TV remote might not work is the batteries.
 Make sure to replace them with fresh new ones every time you notice the remote not working.
 You can also check the lights and objects around the TV for interference.